DN4009 - Design Principles for Interiors (2022/23)

 At the end of this module, students will be able to:

 LO1 research key principles and practices necessary for design, including social, historical, cultural and demographic investigation within the contexts of area, site and building;

 LO2 integrate design theory and principles together with primary and secondary research, using critical analysis and reflection to develop design concepts;

 LO3 test conceptual and schematic ideas through workshop and studio practice, including 2D & 3D drawing, making and modelling approaches;

 Subject Specific Practical Skills

-Students will produce coherent 2D and/or 3D presentation(s) supported by written, drawn and visualized record of project research, development, and concepts/findings, together with critical self-evaluation of your work.
+Students will produce coherent 2D and/or 3D presentation(s) supported by written, drawn and visualised record of project research, development, and concepts/findings, together with critical self-evaluation of work.

-Work must be carefully organized and presented to communicate the development of ideas and the content must be clearly labeled with your name, student number, module code and date.
+Work must be carefully organised and presented to communicate the development of ideas and the content must be clearly labeled with name, student number, module code and date.
 Students must attend timetabled sessions.

 Buxton, P. (ed.), (2015) Metric Handbook Planning and Design Data, Routledge